-- 3. To erase the MAINTENANCE RE-QUIRED message, refer to MES-SAGE DISPLAY MODE or MULTI-FUNCTION DISPLAY subsection. - 4.
-To move vehicle in case of a pedal accelerator failure, refer to TROU-BLESHOOTING GUIDELINES subsection.
+- 3. To erase the MAINTENANCE RE-QUIRED message, refer to the appropriate MULTIFUNCTION GAUGE section. - 4.
+To move vehicle in case of a pedal accelerator failure, refer to TROU-BLESHOOTING GUIDELINES.

 To engage the override function, proceed as follows:

 1. Press and hold the override switch then press the accelerator pedal gradually.